Top 10 KPIs Every SaaS Should Monitor

 6. Net promoter score:

-A net promoter score measures the willingness of your customers to recommend your product or service.
+Net promoter score measures the willingness of your customers to recommend your product or service.
 It’s become increasingly important for SaaS companies as more and more potential customers online value their peer’s opinions over any other form of content.
 Net Promoter Score is calculated using a survey to determine users’ sentiment toward your product and then as the difference between the percentage of the “Promoters” and “Detractors”.
 Promoters are people who love your product and are evangelists for you.
 Detractors are people who will cancel on you and will go as far as telling others the problems they’ve had with your product.
 Of course, the ideal is to increase your promoters.
 Your customers are your greatest potential advocates as their network are likely your ideal customers as well.
-The average NPS for SaaS is around 40 and anything above 50 is excellent.
 Having a high NPS leads to the easily higher conversion rates and lower churn with little effort and less spent on advertising.
 Learn more about metrics for tracking customer engagement.

 7. Conversion rate: